 Our trustees have backgrounds in local government, social services, publishing, Maori affairs, business and tourism and are all Waikato proud.

-General Manager SkyCity Hamilton Michelle has over 22 years' experience in the casino and hospitality industries in New Zealand, and has held various senior managerial roles within SKYCITY predominantly in casino operations, but also in hotel operations and project management positions.
+General Manager SkyCity Hamilton Michelle has over 25 years' experience in the casino and hospitality industries in New Zealand, and has held various senior managerial roles within SkyCity predominantly in casino operations, but also in hotel operations and project management positions.

 Michelle was appointed General Manager SkyCity Queenstown in May 2008 and relocated to Hamilton in April 2014 to take up the position of General Manager SkyCity Hamilton.
 Michelle has overseen a number of positive changes to the Hamilton business achieving record results and winning awards, including Michelle being awarded CEO of the Year in the 2017 Waikato Business Awards.

 Michelle has a Bachelor of Arts in Political Science and Philosophy from the University of Canterbury.
 She was a Board member of the Queenstown Chamber of Commerce from 2012 - 2013 and was on the Executive Committee of the Hamilton Central Business Association from 2015 – 2016.
 Michelle is currently a board member of Women in Gaming and Hospitality Australasia.